anuponwa/do-data-utils/.github/workflow-doc.md

 git commit -m "Done with this release" git push origin release/x.y.z
 ```

+### Continuous tests

+The continuous testing workflow (Github actions) will run and check for static type hints and unittests.

+The tests will run with every push to `release/*` branches and every pull request to the `main` branch.

+### Automate publish to PyPI

 We then create tag and push the tag

+The workflow (that builds and publishes to PyPI) is triggered *only* when a new tag is pushed to the repo.

 ```bash
 git tag x.y.z
 git push origin x.y.z